Learners are innovative thinkers who are successful, confident, respectful and caring

 • Home and school share the responsibility for teaching appropriate, acceptable behavior.
 By working together, we can ensure positive student conduct.
 Discipline is essential in building accountability, responsibility and respect for others.

 • Students must understand they are responsible for their own behavior.
 Students must recognize disruptive and distractive behavior is unacceptable.
-Any behavior that encroaches upon the rights of others is unacceptable.
-Students are expected to follow reasonable rules established for the benefit of all students and the community.
+Any behavior that encroaches upon the rights of others is Students are expected to follow reasonable rules established for the benefit of all students and the community.
 During school hours, conduct should be governed accordingly.

 GPMS students should behave in a reasonable, responsible and positive way and understand the following expectations: Demonstrate consideration, courtesy and respect to others and their property.
 Walk in an orderly, quiet and safe manner while in the school and during all school related activities.
 Common sense and safety are our guidelines.
 Avoid the use of profane language and inappropriate gestures while participating in school activities on or off campus, or in the immediate vicinity of the school’s property.
-Cigarettes and other prohibited substances will be confiscated from students who choose to bring them on the school property and the school resource officer will be informed.
-Use school equipment appropriately and avoid activities that will harm or potentially endanger oneself or others.
-Arrive at school no earlier than 7:45 am and to leave the school property within 15 minutes after the dismissal unless involved in a staff supervised activity.
-Treat all school property with care and respect.
-Behave in law-abiding ways.
-Adhere LSD Acceptable Use of Computers & Technology.
+Cigarettes, Vapes, and other prohibited substances will be confiscated from students who choose to bring them on the school property and the school resource officer will be informed.

-B. CLASSROOM EXPECTATIONS
+B. CLASSROOM EXPECTATIONS - Attentes de classe

 Classroom expectations incorporate elements of our school philosophy.
-These are discussed with students in every classroom.
-The rules include the following concepts:
+These are discussed with students in every The rules include the following concepts:

-• Students are to be polite to other students and the staff.
+• Students are to be polite to other students and the staff

-• Students are to go to class prepared to work.
+• Students are to go to class prepared to work

-• Students are to hand in assignments on time except under exceptional circumstances.
+• Students are to hand in assignments on time except under exceptional circumstances

-C. FAIR NOTICE OF RISK ASSESSMENT
+C. FAIR NOTICE OF RISK ASSESSMENT - Avis équitable d’évaluation des risques

-Our School District believes in creating safe and caring environments for students and staff.
-Any incident where a student engages in behavior which threatens or appears to threaten the safety of themselves or others will be investigated.
+Our School Division believes in creating safe and caring environments for students and staff.
+Any incident where a student engages in behavior which threatens or appears to threaten the safety of themselves, or others will be investigated.
 Administrators can implement a Risk Assessment for behaviors that are worrisome including writing or drawings with violent themes; references to or involvement in violent activity at school; or an increased interest in activities that are deemed as dangerous to the safety of themselves or others.
-The Threat Assessment is implemented when a student threatens to kill or injure others, brings a weapon to school, or makes direct verbal or written violent threats to others.
-The Threat/Risk Assessment regulations are outline in Policy 504.9 available in the School District Policy Handbook available at www.lethsd.ab.ca

-Présences et absences
+ATTENDANCE AND ABSENCES - Présences et absences

-Regular attendance is the responsibility of the student and parent.
-Students are expected to be punctual for school every day, unless they are ill, celebrating a religious holiday, or are absent for some other unavoidable cause.
-Students are responsible for learning concepts and completing assignments when they are absent.
-Class assignments are posted on the GPMS website.
 Due to the nature of differentiated and collaborative instruction, teachers are not always able to provide homework packages for students.
 If the student becomes ill during the school day, the student should seek permission from the classroom teacher to report to the office.
 Poor attendance has a direct, negative effect on achievement.
 Regular attendance is required, by law, until the age of 16.

 In order to deliver the message that obtaining education is valuable, we ask that you not call or text your child during instructional hours.
 Contacting your adolescent not only interferes with their learning, but potentially the learning of other students.
 If a phone call or text message is necessary, please understand we are teaching digital etiquette and will ask students to check their voice mails and text messages at appropriate times.

 Students are expected to be punctual for all their classes.
-Students arriving late, after 8:15, must report to the main office to check in, otherwise they are marked absent and an automated phone call home may result.
+Students arriving late, after 8:15, must report to the main office to check in, otherwise they are marked absent, and an automated phone call home may result.
 It is the student’s responsibility to catch up on missed work.

-LEAVING SCHOOL GROUNDS BEFORE DISMISSAL
+LEAVING SCHOOL GROUNDS BEFORE DISMISSAL - Départ sans permission

 Under no condition is a student to leave the school during school hours without the approval of the parent/guardian and office staff.
 Leaving the grounds without permission is considered truancy.
 If a student leaves early, a parent or guardian must notify the school.
 The student must sign out at the office.

-STUDENT HEALTH
+STUDENT HEALTH - Santé

-If a student is sick, he/ she should report to the office.
-In less serious cases, the student may remain in the office.
-If the illness is more serious, the office will contact a parent/guardian.
-School Board Policy prohibits the school from sending a student home unless a parent or guardian is notified.
-If contact with parents/guardians cannot be made, students will be kept at the school.
-School Board policy also prohibits schools from administering medication of any sort to students unless special circumstances prevail.
-(See Medication information below) If hospital treatment is necessary and if parents/ guardians cannot be contacted, the student will be transported to the hospital.
-The hospital then assumes the responsibility to contact the parents/ guardians for treatment permission.
+School Board Policy prohibits the school from sending a student home unless a parent/guardian/caregiver is notified.
+If contact with parents/guardians/caregivers cannot be made, students will be kept at the school.
+School Board policy also prohibits schools from administering medication of any sort to students unless special circumstances prevail (see medication information below).
+If hospital treatment is necessary and if parents/guardians/caregivers cannot be contacted, the student will be transported to the hospital.
+The hospital then assumes the responsibility to contact the parents/guardians/caregivers for treatment permission.

-Les médicaments
+MEDICATION - Les médicaments

 All medication needing to be administered by staff to students must be stored in the office in the original container.
-For on-going medication support, a Medication/Personal Care Request Authorization (form 504.1.3.1) must completed including physician’s signature.
+For on-going medication support, a Medication/Personal Care Request Authorization (form 504.1.3.1) must complete including physician’s signature.
 Medication/Personal Care Request Authorization (form 504.1.3.1) can be found at www.lethsd.ab.ca or are available at the office.

-Guide de la tenue vestimentaire
+DRESS CODE GUIDELINES - Guide de la tenue vestimentaire

 Students’ dress should be clean and allow them to participate in all aspects of their school day.
 Clothing should not have language or symbols that make others feel unsafe.
 These guidelines apply to all school activities including extracurricular activities and physical education classes.
 The final determination about the appropriateness of student dress lies with school staff.
 Students are encouraged to dress in accordance with the following Dress Code Guidelines: